UnrealDeveloperCourse/BattleTanks/README.md

 {
 	/// Boilerplate
 public:
-	// Tank doesn't care about `LaunchSpeed` or other firing parameters void AimAt(FVector HitLocation);
+	// Tank doesn't care about `LaunchSpeed` or other aiming parameters void AimAt(FVector HitLocation);
 	// More code
 protected: